 Administration, Analysis and Reporting

-The Career Assessment Inventory is well known and well established instrument, used as a norm for many in searching for careers.
-Test-retest correlation ranged from 0.91 to 0.96 for the general theme scales; 0.88 to 0.95 for the basic interest scale; 0.81 to 0.96 for the occupational scales (Zarrella & Schuerger, 1990).
-An internal consistency coefficient between 0.89 and 0.92 supports high content validity.
-The CAI is strongly like with the Strong-Campbell Interest Inventory, the Kuder Occupational Interest Survey, and Jackson Vocational Interest Survey.
-There is only one study available concerning the application of the CAI.
+The Career Assessment Inventory (CAI) is a well-known and well-established instrument, widely regarded as a benchmark for individuals searching for careers.
+Its test-retest correlation underscores its reliability, with values ranging from 0.91 to 0.96 for the general theme scales, 0.88 to 0.95 for the basic interest scale, and 0.81 to 0.96 for the occupational scales (Zarrella & Schuerger, 1990).
+These high correlation coefficients demonstrate the consistency and accuracy of the CAI in assessing career interests over time.
+Additionally, an internal consistency coefficient between 0.89 and 0.92 further supports its high content validity.
+The CAI is closely aligned with other well-regarded tools, such as the Strong-Campbell Interest Inventory, the Kuder Occupational Interest Survey, and the Jackson Vocational Interest Survey.
+However, it is worth noting that there is only one study currently available regarding the application of the CAI.

 Elosua, P. (2007).
 Assessing vocational interests in the Basque Country using paired comparison design.
 University of the Basque Country.